Big changes ahead for the plaza!

 You could consider it a family entertainment complex that’s comparable to a Dave & Busters.

-ALL OF THIS WILL BE UNDER ONE ROOF!
+AND IT’S ALL UNDER ONE ROOF!

 That’s just phase 1 of the Cape Dogwood Development plan.